ShiuLab/MotifDiscovery-legacy-/README.md

 New pipeline uses SciPy to determine enrichment, Numpy and Pandas for dataframe management, and SciKit Learn for RandomForest

 ## Updates to the Pipeline:
+March 6 2016 : Change RandomForest_v2.0.py to call the random forest script from RF_scikit.py.
+That way ML runs are consistent between methods.
 Febrary 2 2016 : Add RF scikit.py.
 Which allows you to run RF ML on any dataframe given.
 Can select scoring type ('f1' = F-measure; 'roc_auc' = AUC-ROC  : default = f1) and give list of features to include (default is to use the whole dataframe)
 Nov 25 2015 : Simplify and standardize outputs (gives stdev and SE), also changed the random_state generator in RandomForestClassifier from an int to the default which is np.random.
 Nov 24 2015 : Make Fisher's Exact Test 1-Tailed (only looking at enrichment in positive class) & remove Training/Testing data split since using cross-validation

-Nov 13 2015 : Alter script so that enriched kmers are lengthened by 1 bp until they are no longer enriched

-Oct 26 2015 : Switch from Python+R Pipeline to running everything in Python, this included changing to include reverse complement information, and to run the ML using 20 sets of random negative example genes.
+Nov 13 2015 : Alter script so that enriched kmers are lengthened by 1 bp until they are no longer enriched Oct 26 2015 : Switch from Python+R Pipeline to running everything in Python, this included changing to include reverse complement information, and to run the ML using 20 sets of random negative example genes.

 ## Python Pipeline (most recent version)